-Rather than investing in an expensive large-format inkjet printer and dedicating your time and money to distributing your own prints, print on demand services can do most of the work for you.
+This also means that rather than investing in an expensive large-format inkjet printer and dedicating your time and money to distributing your own prints, print on demand services can do most of the work for you.
+This brings the smartest solution to your problem of how to make prints of your art.

 It's an easy solution that artists everywhere can benefit from: create your art, digitize it, and upload it to your online store.
 When a purchase is made, your print supplier handles all the processing and fulfillment, leaving you to focus on your creativity and interacting with customers.